gazebo-web/cloudsim/docs/README.md

 ## What is Ignition Cloudsim?

 Ignition Cloudsim is an API that allows launching, running and processing simulations in the cloud.
-It currently has support for AWS, but support for other providers can be implemented.
+It currently has support for AWS and Kubernetes, but support for other providers can be implemented.

 ## Components